GeneRegulationi3S/APAtizer/README.md

 <img src="https://github.com/user-attachments/assets/994f00c1-3d01-450b-836c-0573e6e129ba" alt="dge_heatmap_case1">

-For the differential gene expression analysis, in the input space the user may paste the full path for the folder **FILTERED** that has all of the htseq files and select the TCGA sample sheet.
+For the differential gene expression analysis, in the input space the user may paste the full path for the folder **TRIMMED_htseq/FILTERED/** that has all of the filtered htseq files.
 Once again, the user can also select the lists and the plots that will be displayed in the outputs.
 For the lists, the user can choose between DGE upregulated (*DGE_Genes_UP*), DGE downregulated (*DGE_Genes_DN*) and non-significant (*DGE_Genes_NC*).
 For the plots, the user can select a PCA plot (*PCA Plot*), a Volcano plot (*DGE Volcano Plot*) and a heatmap to evaluate the pattern of gene expression between conditions(*DGE Heatmap*).

 In the output space, in the tab named *Number of DGE genes* the user can see a table showing the total number of upregulated, downregulated and non-significant genes.
 In *DGE_Genes* is where the full lists chosen before in the input space are displayed and the user can search those lists for a gene of interest and download them.
 In *Plots*, the same as in APAlyzer, is where one can visualize the selected plots and download them.